wiktorkisielewski/senti_one/README.md

 ```
 SELECT * FROM PSQLDATA;
 ```
 Try this before and after submiting some data at `localhost:8080`

+Press `ctrl + D` to exit database, again to exit the container.
 ## CURL REQUESTS
 To test curl requesests (`GET|POST`) please enter the senti1_app container by:
 ```